jirib/notes/README.md

 #### architecture

 - *corosync* - messaging and membership layer (can replicate data across cluster?)
-- *pacemaker* - cluster resource manager, CRM, part of resource allocation layer, `crmd` is main process
+- *CRM* - `crmd`/`pacemaker-controld`, cluster resource manager, CRM, part of resource allocation layer, `crmd` is main process
+- *CIB* - `cib`/`pacemaker-based`, cluster information base, configuration,
+  current status,
-- *CIB* - cluster information base, configuration, current status, pacemaker, part of resource allocation layer; shared copy of state, versioned
+  pacemaker, part of resource allocation layer; shared copy of state, versioned
-- *DC* - designated coordinator, member managing the master copy of the *CIB*, so-called master node, communicate changes of the CIB copy to other nodes via CRM
+- *DC* - designated coordinator, in-memory state, member managing the master copy of the *CIB*, so-called master node, communicate changes of the CIB copy to other nodes via CRM
-- *PE* - policy engine, running on DC, the brain of the cluster, monitors CIB and calculates changes required to align with desired state, informs CRM
+- *PE* - `pegnine`/`pacemaker-schedulerd`, policy engine, running on DC, the brain of the cluster, monitors CIB and calculates changes required to align with desired state, informs CRM
-- *LRM* - local resource manager, instructed from CRM what to do
+- *LRM* - `lrm`/`pacemaker-exec`, local resource manager, instructed from CRM what to do
 - *RA* - resource agent, logic to start/stop/monitor a resource, called from LRM and return values are passed to the CRM, ideally OCF, LSB, systemd service units or STONITH